PostDispatchInteractive/app-template/README.md

 * [Editing contexts / templates](#editing-contexts--templates)
 * [Things to remember](#things-to-remember)

 What is this?
 -------------

 This is a St. Louis Post-Dispatch interactive project, built using our modified version of NPR's [app template](https://github.com/nprapps/app-template/).

 Assumptions
 -----------

 To build an app using this app template, the following things must be true:

-* You are running MacOS X.
+* You are running Mac OS X.
-* You are using Python 2.7.
+* You have installed Python 3, via Homebrew
+* You have installed Node v14, via Homebrew
 * You have [virtualenv](https://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) installed and working.

 If you need help to set up your Mac for coding/development, see NPR's [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).